16. The inspection report

 The report should be succinct and evaluative.
 Inspectors’ analysis must include clear evidence for their professional judgements.

-Published reports will usually be between 10 to 12 pages long, but may be shorter.
-Reports for settings that have several weaknesses or that are found to be outstanding may require more detailed explanations for the judgements.
+In most instances each inspection judgement section of the report should be no more than 6 to 8 short paragraphs with each usually only 2 or 3 sentences long.
+Reports for settings that have several weaknesses or that are found to be outstanding may require more detailed explanations for the judgements but should still focus on the main issues only.
 Inspectors should ensure that the reports are long enough to say what needs to be said and no longer.

 16.1 Content of the SCCIF report